 When you were coming up with ideas for your favorite mom-to-be’s baby shower, a global pandemic (and the social distancing that comes with it) was definitely not part of the plan.
 Though shelter-in-place orders across the country continue to affect everyday events like grocery shopping, marking this major milestone can still happen—and safely, too with a Zoom baby shower.

 Virtual baby showers let you bring friends and family together to celebrate an upcoming bundle of joy, all without leaving home.
-Though you will need to get a little more creative with your planning before you even send out invites, everyone is now so used to socializing through Zoom and FaceTime that the biggest learning curve is now no big deal.
+Though you will need to get a little more creative with your planning before you even send out baby shower invites, everyone is now so used to socializing through Zoom and FaceTime that the biggest learning curve is now no big deal.
 Plus, clean-up is far easier than it would be in person.
 The best part, though?
 Sharing in the excitement of a new life with your favorite people.
-Read ahead for virtual baby shower ideas to pull it all off in style.
+Read ahead for virtual baby shower ideas and online baby shower ideas to pull it all off in style.

 Zoom baby shower ideas